Hispanic

 2023 VERIFIED

 DSG defines Hispanic as the umbrella for Spanish-speaking origin (excludes Brazil specifically), clarifies the federal-policy 'ethnicity, not race' construction, and provides the Pew 2013 data that's load-bearing across the corpus: 50% no preference, of the 50% with a preference 2:1 Hispanic over Latino, with a sharp Texas skew at 46-to-8 Hispanic-preferred.
-Notes the Eastern US lean.
+Notes the Eastern U.S. lean.

 Hispanic entry (lines 1736–1739 in archived markdown) · source →